Vincent Van Gogh Mark Making Techniques, Drawing Media Influences On Art

 The pencil that Van Gogh used was known as a carpenter pencil.
 A carpenter pencil is a pencil that has a body with a rectangular or elliptical cross-section to prevent it from rolling away.
 Carpenter pencils are known to be easy to grip and have become standard pencils because they have a larger surface area.

-A carpenter pencil was ideal for Vincent van Gogh and his style of drawing as he liked to be able to press hard on paper when using a pencil.
+A carpenter pencil was ideal for Vincent van Gogh and his drawing style as he liked to press hard on paper when using a pencil.
 He would often draw on wet paper.

 Van Gogh’s Use Of Pen And Ink